K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Abstract

 \section{Abstract}

 We use equivariant localization and divided difference operators to determine formulas for the torus-equivariant fundamental cohomology classes of $K$-orbit closures on the flag variety $G/B$ for various symmetric pairs $(G,K)$.
-In type $A$, we realize the closures of $K=GL(p,\C) \times GL(q,\C)$-orbits on $GL(p+q,\C)/B$ as universal degeneracy loci for a vector bundle over a variety which is equipped with a single flag of subbundles and which splits as a direct sum of subbundles of ranks $p$ and $q$.
-The precise description of such a degeneracy locus relies upon knowing a set-theoretic description of $K$-orbit closures, which we provide via a detailed combinatorial analysis of the poset of ``$(p,q)$-clans," which parametrize the orbit closures.
-We describe precisely how our formulas for the equivariant classes of $K$-orbit closures can be interpreted as formulas for the classes of such degeneracy loci in the Chern classes of the bundles involved.
-In the cases outside of type $A$, we suggest that the orbit closures should parametrize degeneracy loci involving a vector bundle equipped with a non-degenerate symmetric or skew-symmetric bilinear form, a single flag of subbundles which are isotropic or Lagrangian with respect to the form, and a splitting as a direct sum of subbundles with each summand satisfying some property (depending on $K$) with respect to the form.
-The precise description of such a degeneracy locus is conjectured for all cases in types $B$ and $C$.
+We describe an interpretation of these formulas as representing the classes of particular types of degeneracy loci when evaluated at certain Chern classes.
+For the type $A$ pair $(SL(p+q,\C),S(GL(p,\C) \times GL(q,\C)))$, such degeneracy loci are described explicitly, relative to a rank $p+q$ vector bundle $V$ on a smooth complex variety $X$ equipped with a flag of subbundles and a splitting of $V$ as a direct sum of subbundles of ranks $p$ and $q$.
+We conjecture similarly explicit descriptions of the degeneracy loci for all cases in types $B$ and $C$.

-Suppose that $G$ is a complex reductive group of classical type, and that $K=G^{\theta}$ is the subgroup fixed by an involution $\theta$ of $G$. $K$ is referred to a as a \textit{symmetric subgroup}. $K$ acts on the flag variety $G/B$ with finitely many orbits \cite{Matsuki-79}, and the geometry of these orbits and their closures plays an important role in the theory of Harish-Chandra modules for a certain real form of the group $G$.
+Suppose that $G$ is a complex reductive group of classical type, and that $K=G^{\theta}$ is the subgroup fixed by an involution $\theta$ of $G$. $K$ is referred to as a \textit{symmetric subgroup}. $K$ acts on the flag variety $G/B$ with finitely many orbits \cite{Matsuki-79}, and the geometry of these orbits and their closures plays an important role in the theory of Harish-Chandra modules for a certain real form of the group $G$.
 For this reason, the geometry of $K$-orbits and their closures have been studied extensively, primarily in representation-theoretic contexts.